ddsky/spoonacular-api-clients/kotlin/docs/DefaultApi.md

 <a name="visualizeEquipment"></a>
 # **visualizeEquipment**
-> kotlin.String visualizeEquipment(ingredientList, servings, view, defaultCss, showBacklink)
+> kotlin.String visualizeEquipment(instructions, view, defaultCss, showBacklink)

 Visualize Equipment

 Visualize the equipment used to make a recipe.
+You can play around with that endpoint!

 ### Example
 ```kotlin